From the beauty of Gooseberry Falls and Lake Superior, to the buzzing city of Minneapolis, this Minnesota road trip is the perfect intro to the state.

 Find out more about kayaking at Cannon Falls.

-Big thanks to Explore Minnesota and Visit The USA for inviting us to explore this beautiful state.
-Check out their sites to start planning your trip through the state.
+A big thanks to Explore Minnesota and Visit The USA for inviting us to explore this beautiful state.
+Check out their sites to start planning your own Minnesota road trips.
 As always, all thoughts and opinions are my own.